 FACTORY MADE CHUCK KEY for HARDINGE 36HC 4-JAW CHUCK.
 I have only one chuck key for my Hardinge 4-jaw chucks, so it is priced separately from the above listed chuck. $50 with above chuck.

-Kitigawa 4-jaw chuck.
+Kitigawa 6" diameter 4-jaw chuck.
 Reversible jaws.
 For Hardinge HLVH 5c taper spindle nose.
 Chuck and jaws labeled "1700."
 Jaws are extra wide and hold stock better.
 Chuck is 6" in diameter (most Hardinge chucks are 5" in diameter) so you can also hold larger size stock.
 With chuck key.
 Clean!
 Tight! $400

 ROTARY TABLE with HARDINGE 5C TAPER SPINDLE NOSE.
 This is the rotary table I mentioned in the above listing.
 I had a Hardinge 5c taper spindle nose centerless ground to a "slip fit" to the Nikken rotary table.
 In the right foreground is a short drawbar I made that allows me to use collets on the rotary table.
 I may now machine something on the lathe and move the chuck with the workpiece to the rotary table on the milling machine for further machining--usually locating holes concentrically.
 When you mount a workpiece in a chuck there will be some distortion of the workpiece.
-When you remove the workpiece from the chuck and then remount it in another chuck, there will be a different distortion of the workpiece.
+When you remove the workpiece from the chuck and then remount it in a chuck, there will be a different distortion of the workpiece.
 The job I was working on at the time I came up with this idea would not tolerate any such distortion.
 It required that a large hole be bored in the workpiece with several small holes located concentrically around the perimeter of the large hole.
-This was the most efficient solution to that problem and it has served me well for many years since.
+This was the most efficient solution to that problem and it has served me well for many projects many years since.
 I use it frequently.
 This is not for sale.
 It is just an idea that you are welcome to utilize.
 I do have a surplus-to-my-needs new-old-stock 12 position quick indexing plate (I am using a 24 position plate) available for the Nikken which I am willing to trade for a Nikken quick indexing plate that will not duplicate my capabilities.
 I may be willing to buy your Nikken quick indexing plate outright.

 HARDINGE OIL FITTING WANTED.
 These are probably specific to Hardinge equipment.
 The threads are about a #12 by 26TPI.
 Yes, I know that is not a standard size.
 The hexagonal nut is 1/4" across the flats.
 This is most often found on tailstocks.